-This week we thought we’d learn a bit more about the Per Fine Ounce author Peter Vollmer and find out a bit more about the heir to South Africa’s greatest thriller writer and friend of Ian Fleming, Geoffrey Jenkins
+This week we talk to the South African thriller author Peter Vollmer and find out a bit more about the heir to one of South Africa’s greatest thriller writers and friend to Ian Fleming, Geoffrey Jenkins.

 1. When did you start writing thrillers and what drew you to the genre?

 From about ten, I became a prolific reader, starting with Enid Blyton, W.E.Johns (Biggles) and then Wilbur Smith.
 Apartheid South Africa was very puritan based on strict moral rules.
 Wilbur Smith’s ‘When the Lions Feed” together with books from Harold Robbins and others were banned.
 As you can imagine, in my teens these copies were treasured!
 I was particularly taken with Wilbur Smith in my early twenties when I wrote my first novel; it was about early Rhodesia, the Shangani Patrol and the Anglo-Boer War.
 It was an attempt to emulate Wilbur Smith but with my story, which I banged out on a typewriter.
 I never attempted to publish and the manuscript was mislaid.
 I still know the story.
 After that, there were other demands in my life needing my attention and I did not return to writing.